Title

 SELECT @CurrentDate = '20070210', @BirthDate = '19790519'

-In order to code in a good sql server development process, we can move sql query codes in sql server user defined functions.
-Just, create a user-defined function to get use of this t-sql code in our orher sql batch codes or stored procedures to get a more readable sql code.
+Just, create a user-defined function to get use of this t-sql code in our other sql batch codes or stored procedures to get a more readable sql code.

 CREATE FUNCTION dbo.fn_CalculateAge